flanksource/canary-checker/README.md

      displayTemplate: 'Age: [[.age]]'
      description: "Success SMB server"
 ```
->Note when you use the above syntax the sharename and searchPath will be overwritten by the server
+> **Note:** when you use the above syntax the sharename and searchPath will be overwritten by the server

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |